 Alice Capsey ‘weeks ahead of schedule’ in recovery from broken collarbone

-The 18-year-old was included in England’s 15-strong squad for the ICC Women’s T20 World Cup.
+The 18-year-old has been included in England’s 15-strong squad for the Women’s T20 World Cup in February.

-The 18-year-old was included in England’s 15-strong squad for the tournament after sustaining the injury while fielding during a match against the West Indies in December.
+The 18-year-old all-rounder was included in England’s 15-strong squad for the tournament in South Africa after sustaining the injury while fielding during a match against the West Indies in December.

-Capsey broke her collarbone diving for a ball in Antigua and faced a race against time to be fit for the upcoming tournament, with a bone held together with a metal plate and seven screws after the ‘freak’ incident.
+Capsey broke her collarbone diving for a ball in Antigua and faced a race against time to be fit for the global showpiece, with a bone held together with a metal plate and seven screws after the “freak” incident.

 “I’ve watched the dive back a couple of times and it doesn’t even look like I landed that awkwardly so it was a bit of a surprise to everyone but I guess it was one of those freak accidents,” Capsey told the PA news agency.